OMahonyD/AngularJS-Notes-Materials/Lesson 3/What is "Scope" in AngularJS?.md

     * changes the element value in the console but not in the actual view
   * In order to propagate the entire scope object back to the View you need to call:
     * angular.element($0).scope().$digest()

+## Using Angular 'scope' - different syntaxes

+* Different approaches - refer to video for examples.
+At the moment, use $scope